Blog & Project Spotlights

 | Cooler Communities Fiscal Agent: Northeast Sustainable Energy Association |

-Implementation 1: Hire and train Energy Advocates in Springfield, West Springfield and Pittsfield to increase environmental justice population access to Mass Save® Community First Partnership Program including energy efficiency and heat pumps.
-Implementation 2: Follow-funding to continue with work with Energy Advocates and co-participate in second year of the Mass Save® Community First Partnership Program. |
+IMPL 1: Hire and train Energy Advocates in Springfield, West Springfield and Pittsfield to increase environmental justice population access to Mass Save® Community First Partnership Program including energy efficiency and heat pumps.
+IMPL 2: Follow-funding to continue with work with Energy Advocates and co-participate in second year of the Mass Save® Community First Partnership Program.
+ICB: Research key programs to find successful strategies and best practices for engaging students (particularly in EJ communities), to increase their access to climate solutions and elevate the impact they can have in their communities. |

-Implementation 1: $52,565 Implementation 2: $72,076 |
+Implementation 1: $52,565 Implementation 2: $72,076 ICB: $11,522 |

 | Cornerstone Global Partner: African American Community Center of Lowell |